 Smartphones are a great tool for learning a language.
 Download an app or two to help you learn English when you have some downtime, such as when you’re on the bus or relaxing on the couch after dinner.

-There are some great apps that help you learn English grammar by playing games, such as Practice English Grammar (free).
+There are some great apps that help you learn English grammar by playing games.

 In addition to apps, there are a number of ways you can learn English grammar online: from YouTube videos on grammar to grammar exercises to online courses.
 If you have access to the internet, there is a wealth of resources to be found there!

 When you are reading in English, you are seeing and absorbing grammar even when you don’t realize it.
 Reading exposes you to correct models of English that will help you when you’re listening, speaking, or writing.